kengz/SLM-Lab/README.md

     - Option to add entropy to encourage exploration
 - Actor-Critic
     - Batch or episodic training
+    - Shared or separate actor and critic params
     - Advantage calculated using n-step returns or generalized advantage estimation
     - Option to add entropy to encourage exploration